mathewqpmiller/mars-data-webscraping-mongodb/README.md

 4. Retrieved the title and full-resolution image URL from the downloads section.
 5. Stored each hemisphere’s data in a dictionary and appended to a list.

+### Troubleshooting
+During development, I encountered a persistent issue where the hemisphere image list was returning as empty.
+Initially, I incorrectly assumed the endpoint was returning standard HTML content.
+However, upon further inspection, I realized the data was actually served through a **JSON endpoint**.
+Once I adjusted my parsing logic to correctly retrieve the data from this structure—and updated the placeholder reference in the `.html` template—the issue was resolved and the images rendered successfully.

 ### Outcome
 The final output is a list of dictionaries containing:
 - `title`: Name of the hemisphere